Compare & Save on Conveyancing Solicitors

 Going From Joint to Single Ownership

 Transferring a jointly owned property to sole ownership can be complex.
+This is because additional changes will need to be made to the existing deed.
 However, your solicitor will liaise with the parties involved and guide you through the process.

 Gifting Full or Part Ownership